Em-Smith/Hackberry-420/README.md

 # Hackberry 420
-This is the Github repository for CRT 420
- Advanced Prototyping class
-hello world
+This is an electronic etch-A-Sketch that features multicolor sketching, and a maze game.